SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 Spec offers a way to have a tree with extra columns.
 The class `SpTreeTablePresenter` encapsulates this behavior.
-Note that the the first column is interpreted as a tree.
+Note that the first column is interpreted as a tree.

-The following script shows that the first colum will be a tree whose element is composed of an icon and a name: `SpCompositeTableColumn`.
+The following script shows that the first column will be a tree whose element is composed of an icon and a name: `SpCompositeTableColumn`.
 The resulting widget is shown in *@figTreeTable@*.

 ```